Chandram-Dutta/CalcX/Readme.md

 # Read before moving forward

-- The file has been compiled to .jar
+---
+### For Windows & Mac
+- Go to src Folder and open the CalcX Class and Run the Java File in an IDE(IntelliJ)
+---
+### For Linux
-- To execute either go to src and compile the code under .java extension.
+- Go to src Folder and open the CalcXGtk Class and Run the Java File in an IDE(IntelliJ)
-- or
-- Run the jar file by opening terminal and
-- $ java -jar 'filename'.jar
+---

-- Enjoy!!!
+# Enjoy!!!